NOAA-GFDL/fre-workflows/README.md

 cylc workflow-state -v fre-workflows/run1 | grep failed  # show only failed ones
 ```

 <!-- ______________________________________________________________________________________________________________________ -->
-## 10. UPDATEME Inspect workflow progress with a terminal CLI
+## 10. Inspect workflow progress with a terminal CLI
 Various other `cylc` commands are useful for inspecting a running workflow.
 Try `cylc help`, and `cylc <command> --help` for
 more information on how to use these tools to your advantage!